 Many Texas Heelers are now enjoyed as family dogs who do very well in canine sports and agility courses.
 Whether you choose to use them as a working dog, or as an active family pet, they will need lots of exercise each day.

 The Texas part of their name comes from the fact they were originally bred in the state of Texas.
 The Heeler part is from their parent, the Australian Cattle Dog, which is also called a Blue Heeler.
 Heeler has long been the nickname of Australian Cattle Dogs as they would often nip at the heels of cattle.

-Sometimes they are a mix of Australian Cattle Dog and Border Collie, not the Australian Shepherd.
-However, this is less common.
+Sometimes they are a mix of Australian Cattle Dog and Border Collie, not the Australian Shepherd as this mix is less common.
 Border Collie mixes still have the qualities of a herding dog, but have a long feathered coat.

 Most Texas Heelers have a short to medium length coat that can be any mix of black, blue, red, white tab or merle.
 Some puppies will look closer to the Australian Cattle Dog, others will look like an Australian Shepherd.
 Their appearance is highly variable.

 Just because your dog may look like an Australian Cattle Dog, does not necessarily mean that they will inherit their temperament.

 Their personality is very hard to predict.

 The majority of Texas Heelers have personality traits that include fierce loyalty and dedication to their owners.
 Many take after their Australian Shepherd parent and are very high energy and have a strong attachment to their owner.
 Others take after their Blue Heeler parent can be aloof and distant.

 As both parents are herding dogs, it can be assumed that this mix was first bred for the herding needs of cattle ranchers.
 But, the origins of this mix are not very clear.